We have five factories and 19 years of experience in plant extracts

 Vascular Health: Lycopene may also improve vascular health by enhancing the function of endothelial cells, which line the interior surface of blood vessels.
 A healthy endothelium is crucial for the proper dilation and constriction of blood vessels, which helps regulate blood pressure.

 Nitric Oxide Production: Nitric oxide is a molecule that helps relax blood vessels, allowing them to expand and thus reducing blood pressure.
-Some research suggests that Lycopene may stimulate the production of nitric oxide, contributing to its blood pressure-lowering effects.
+Some research suggests that lycopene may stimulate the production of nitric oxide, contributing to its blood pressure-lowering effects.

-Dietary Patterns: Foods rich in Lycopene are often part of a healthy dietary pattern that includes a variety of fruits and vegetables.
+Dietary Patterns: Foods rich in lycopene are often part of a healthy dietary pattern that includes a variety of fruits and vegetables.
 Such diets are known to be beneficial for overall cardiovascular health, which can include positive effects on blood pressure.

-It's important to note that while Lycopene shows promise in potentially benefiting blood pressure, it is just one component of a comprehensive approach to managing hypertension.
+It's important to note that while lycopene shows promise in potentially benefiting blood pressure, it is just one component of a comprehensive approach to managing hypertension.
 A balanced diet, regular exercise, stress management, and when necessary, medication, are all crucial for maintaining healthy blood pressure levels.

 5. Dietary Sources of Lycopene